Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Nonequilibrium dynamical structure factor

 \subsection{Nonequilibrium sum rules}

-In this subsection we show that the combined total spectral weight of the nonequilibrium dynamical spin and charge responses is time-independent.
-Relations of this type, between dynamical quantities and a constant, are called sum rules.
-The total spectral weight in a channel is given by integrating Eq.~\ref{eq:Idoubletime} for $I(\mathbf{k},\omega,t)$ over all $\mathbf{k}$ and $\omega$,
+In this subsection we show that the combined total spectral weight of the nonequilibrium dynamical spin and charge responses is time-independent. { Although we concentrate on the case of the two leg ladder, the derivation generalizes in a simple manner and the result also applies to single band Hubbard models on other lattices (and in other dimensions).} Relations of this type, between { sums of} dynamical quantities and a constant, are called sum rules.